0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ## Song V: snowing in las vegas

-Unlike the rest of the songs that were described up to this point, *snowing in las vegas* has a more slow and somber tone throughout the runtime as it slowly deliberates on its themes.
-In partciular, the whole song takes place during a small snowstorm outside.
+Coming from the end of [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Song III dish rags|dish rags]], *snowing in las vegas* opens with a jarring act of symbolic violence.
+Their fifth song trades the frantic and often hyper internal debate with a  more slow and somber reflection that takes place outside in a snowstorm rather than in a bedroom.
+This change in scenery, from the suffocating itimacy of a bedroom to a cold and exposed frozen landscape,

 ```ad-quote